CAP'S Dos & Don'tS:

-Pursuant to Local Rule 2, appellant should file a record correction letter immediately and any motion to augment within 40 days of the filing of the record.
+Pursuant to Local Rule 2, appellant should file a record correction letter immediately and any motion to augment within 40 days of the filing of the record or appointment of counsel.
 A timely filed record correction letter stays the briefing.
 A proposed order describing the materials to be added to the record must be provided to the Court of Appeal with the motion to augment.

 Contacting Your Client